 VYY's Representative Council awards Badges of Honour from the proposals of the Council of Dictinctions.
 The Student Union has two classes of Badges of Honour.
 A person who has been awarded the Badge of Honour is called a honorary member.
 A Representative Council group or the Council of Distinctions can make an application for the Badge of Honour.

-VYY awards the title of a Good Teacher and the Best International Teacher yearly to distinguished members of teaching staff.
+VYY awards the title of a Good Teacher and the Honorary mention yearly to distinguished members of teaching staff.
 The people given the title have shown to be supportive and interested in their students' learning.
-The nominations for the title are given by student associations and the titles are awarded by the Excecutive Board of the Student Union.
+The nominations for the title are awarded by the Excecutive Board of the Student Union.
 The titles are awarded at the University of Vaasa's Anniversary Celebration.

 Maija Niinioja scholarship